alphagov/govuk_frontend_toolkit/docs/mixins.md

    consistent baseline vertical grid.
 2. Core styles which are base font styles with no extra padding.

+#### Changing font

+Typography mixins use a “New Transport” font stack by default.

+If you are using the toolkit on projects that aren’t GOVUK branded you can override the font using two variables: `$toolkit-font-stack` and `$toolkit-font-stack-tabular`.
+These must be declared before they are used, eg by the core typography mixins.

 #### Heading and Copy styles

 The following heading and copy styles exist: